Carbon dioxide removal: Concepts using similar terminology

 CDR can be confused with carbon capture and storage (CCS), a process in which carbon dioxide is collected from point-sources such as gas-fired power plants, whose smokestacks emit in a concentrated stream.
-The is then compressed and sequestered or utilized.
-When used to sequester the carbon from a gas-fired power plant, CCS reduces emissions from continued use of the point source, but does not reduce the amount of carbon dioxide already in the atmosphere.
+The is then compressed and sequestered.
+When used to sequester the carbon from a fossil fuel-fired power plant, CCS reduces emissions from continued use of the point source, but does not reduce the amount of carbon dioxide already in the atmosphere.

 Role in climate change mitigation

 Use of CDR reduces the overall rate at which humans are adding carbon dioxide to the atmosphere.
 The Earth's surface temperature will stabilize only after global emissions have been reduced to net zero, which will require both aggressive efforts to reduce emissions and deployment of CDR.
 It is not feasible to bring net emissions to zero without CDR as certain types of emissions are technically difficult to eliminate.
 Emissions that are difficult to eliminate include nitrous oxide emissions from agriculture, aviation emissions, and some industrial emissions.
 In climate change mitigation strategies, the use of CDR counterbalances those emissions.

 After net zero emissions have been achieved, CDR could be used to reduce atmospheric concentrations, which could partially reverse the warming that has already occurred by that date.
 All emission pathways that limit global warming to 1.5 °C or 2 °C by the year 2100 assume the use of CDR in combination with emission reductions.

+Climate restoration inherently depends on CDR, since restoring the climate system requires reducing atmospheric CO₂ concentrations below current levels.